JasonShen-SH/clip_compress/README.md

 If we have to do super-resolution, we might first need to scale the original image, or otherwise the learning would be impossible.

 #### Method 2.2: Residual CNN for denoise
-Paper referred: Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising
+Paper referred: *Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising*.

 The paper serves as a poineer work in image denoising, we believe it better suited for JPEG artifact correction tasks compared to SRGAN.

 Its approach uses a residual network to estimate the residuals caused by JPEG compression.
 The images initially undergo a conversion from RGB to YCbCr, followed by the residual network learning the artifacts produced by JPEG quantization.

 <img src="imgs/DCNN.png" width="500">

 We utilize it for artifact correction and scale it to the required CLIP dimensions (224x224) after training.